Celebrate Mindful Eating During the Holidays

 The holiday season is in full swing!
-This is such a joyous time, but along with the joy comes stress, expectations, and nutrition pitfalls.
+This is such a joyous time, but along with the joy comes stress, expectations, and anxiety over nutrition choices.
 No need to fret though.
 You can handle this time of year with grace and ease, if you have the right tools in your toolbox.
-Holiday parties, sweet treats, a plethora of cocktails, family meals, and stress are no match for you, fierce warrior!
+Holiday parties, sweet treats, a plethora of cocktails, family meals, and stress are no match for you!
 How can you survive all of this, enjoy your favorite foods and traditions, and still keep your sanity and health in balance?
-Read on for top nutrition tips from some of our favorite dietitians, who are are dishing out advice on surviving the holidays without losing sight of your health and wellness goals.
+It’s all about taking a more mindful nutrition approach that focuses on self-care rather than punishment.
+Read on for top nutrition tips from some of my favorite dietitians, who are dishing out advice on how you can celebrate mindful eating during the holidays in order to enjoy them with peace, grace, and self-care.

 1. Be Consistent in Your Eating Habits.
 The holidays are not the time to significantly alter your eating habits.
 “Don’t skip meals in hopes of saving up the calories for the big dinner.
 Eat consistently and mindfully,” says Allegra Gast, RD, International Board Certified Lactation Consultant at Aloha Nutrition.